NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-Config-File.md

 ## Chaining multiple configuration files

+In general the NuGet.config file closest to the folder nuget.exe runs from wins, the section below walks through the details.

 NuGet first loads NuGet.config from the default location, then loads any file named NuGet.config starting from the root of the current drive and ending in the current directory.

 Current directory is defined as: